bolderflight/ublox/README.md

    * MKL26Z64
    * IMXRT1062_T40
    * IMXRT1062_T41
+   * IMXRT1062_MMOD

 These are known to work with the same packages used in Teensy products.
 Also switching packages is known to work well, as long as it's only a package change.

 The example target creates an executable for communicating with the GNSS receiver using the UBX protocol.
 Each target also has a *_hex*, for creating the hex file to upload to the microcontroller, and an *_upload* for using the [Teensy CLI Uploader](https://www.pjrc.com/teensy/loader_cli.html) to flash the Teensy.
-Please note that the CMake build tooling is expected to be run under Linux or WSL, instructions for setting up your build environment can be found in our [build-tools repo](https://github.com/bolderflight/build-tools).
+Instructions for setting up your build environment can be found in our [build-tools repo](https://github.com/bolderflight/build-tools).

 # Namespace
 This library is within the namespace *bfs*.